mohbadar/mmo-backoffice/README.md

-## Introduction

-This document provides a list of  design principles and best practices for building real-time, request/response and batch oriented  data management and data driven systems.
-In this document, we have tried to consider the most successful and tested practices in large code-bases.
-All the principles are tested and they have contributed in building sustainable, reliable and scalable systems.

-The systems which are building around these principles are going be a multitenant, service oriented, and event-driven architecture, and will be deployed in a SaaS (Software as a Service) model or on-premises.

-Generally, we are intended to follow these guidelines:

- - Keep it simple<br/>
- - Make it for a reason, it is not art<br/>
- - Make it to last<br/>
- - Make it sustainable, Downtime is key to productivity<br/>
- - Enable others.
-I’m expandable <br/>
- - Make it to work with other systems<br/>
- - Make it  self-resilient <br/>
- - Make it reliable. <br/>

 Our foundation goal is to form a robust but flexible data model which is ready-made for extensions and customization.
 An API provides access to all basic functions grouped in modules.

 ## Main Advantages

-    • Flexibility in Using Technologies (Programming language independence)
+- Flexibility in Using Technologies (Programming language independence) <br/>
-    • Autonomous, Cross-functional Teams
+- Autonomous, Cross-functional Teams<br/>
-    • Easier to Build and Maintain Apps ( Save Resources)
+- Easier to Build and Maintain Apps ( Save Resources)<br/>
-    • Easier system integration
+- Easier system integration<br/>
-    • Improved Productivity and Speed
+- Improved Productivity and Speed<br/>
-    • Highly loosely coupled services, modules and systems
+- Highly loosely coupled services, modules and systems<br/>
-    • Real-time analysis and reports
+- Real-time analysis and reports<br/>
-    • and more
+- and more<br/>

 ## Keywords
-    • Tenant:  is a separate and distinct set of users within a multi-tenant database.
+  - Tenant:  is a separate and distinct set of users within a multi-tenant database.  <br/>
-    • Event: is an action or occurrence recognized by software.
+  - Event: is an action or occurrence recognized by software. <br/>
-    • Message:  is a discrete unit of data and metadata intended by the source for consumption by some recipient or group of recipients.
+  - Message:  is a discrete unit of data and metadata intended by the source for consumption by some recipient or group of recipients. <br/>

 ## Design Principles and Best Practices